Hey Mama! (song)

 "Hey Mama" is the debut single by EXO-CBX, the first official sub-unit of the South Korean boy group EXO.
-It was released on October 31, 2016 by S.M.
-Entertainment as the title track of their debut extended play Hey Mama!.
-The Japanese version of the song was released on May 24, 2017 along with their Japanese debut EP Girls.
+It was released on October 31, 2016, by SM Entertainment as the title track of their debut extended play Hey Mama!.
+The Japanese version of the song was released on May 24, 2017, along with their Japanese debut EP Girls by Avex Trax.

 Background and release

-"Hey Mama!" ("Mama" referring to an attractive woman) is described as a "funk-pop" track with retro style to it.
+"Hey Mama!" ("Mama" referring to an attractive woman) is described as a mixture of funk, disco, and pop.
 The lyrics talk about enjoying parties to make it a special day.
 It was officially released on October 31, 2016.

 "Hey Mama!" was choreographed by Kyle Hanagami, who had previously choreographed for Girls' Generation, After School, Red Velvet, and Blackpink.
 Its music video garnered 2 million views on YouTube within 9 hours after being released.

 Music video

-On October 25, 2016 a teaser for "Hey Mama!" music video was revealed by S.M.
+On October 25, 2016, a teaser for "Hey Mama!" music video was revealed by S.M.
 Entertainment.
 The music video was officially released on October 31, 2016.

 The first part of the music video was Chen and Xiumin working in their tiny cubicles while Baekhyun is on the roof.
 He influenced the two to stop working and enjoy themselves.
 Then, they invaded a news room influencing more people to stop working.
 In the end, the members, along with some other working people are in the forest, camping, enjoying themselves.
 It also features backup dancers where they perform the choreography of the song with the trio in some scenes.